He Puapua: Implementation

-He Puapua is not acknowledged as official government policy, with Prime Minister Jacinda Ardern stating that her government did not publicly release He Puapua "because of a concern that it would be misconstrued as government policy".
+He Puapua was not acknowledged as official government policy, with Prime Minister Jacinda Ardern stating that her government did not publicly release He Puapua "because of a concern that it would be misconstrued as government policy".
 However, several steps have been taken in order to implement the declaration specified in the report.

 Māori Electoral Wards

 On 1 February 2021, Minister of Local Government Nanaia Mahuta announced that the New Zealand Government would be introducing legislation to uphold local councils' decisions to establish Māori wards and constituencies.
 On 7 February, The New Zealand Herald reported that the government would introduce the Local Electoral Amendment Bill under urgency on 9 February.

 In response, the National Party leader Judith Collins confirmed that her party would oppose the new legislation, stating that New Zealanders had not been consulted on these changes.
-The Bill passed its first reading in the New Zealand Parliament on 9 February by a margin of 77:41.
+The bill passed its third reading in the New Zealand Parliament on 24 February by a margin of 77:41.
 The ruling Labour Party, allied Green Party and the Māori Party voted in favour of the law while the National Party and the ACT Party opposed it.